A vision for rural areas towards 2040

-Several questions of the Special Eurobarometer survey 504 carried out between 3 August and 15 September 2020 referred to the situation in rural areas, to how things had changed from 2009 to 2020, and the to the objectives of rural development, and 95% of respondents indicated that agriculture and rural areas are important for the future.
+Several questions in the Special Eurobarometer survey 504 carried out between 3 August and 15 September 2020 referred to the situation in rural areas, how things had changed from 2009 to 2020, and to the objectives of rural development.
+95% of respondents indicated that agriculture and rural areas are important for the future.

-The Flash Eurobarometer survey 491 was carried out between 9 and 18 April 2021 assessing the priorities where the long-term vision for the EU’s rural areas should focus on.
+The Flash Eurobarometer survey 491 was carried out between 9 and 18 April 2021, assessing what priorities the long-term vision for the EU’s rural areas should focus on.
 The key findings can be summarised as follows

-- 65% of EU citizens think that the local area or province should be able to decide how the EU investment in rural is spent
+- 65% of EU citizens think that the local area or province should be able to decide how EU investment in rural areas is spent;